Venue: The Colosseum

 While the visual spectacle of Elton's shows is always entertaining, it is the phenomenal music and Elton's amazing performances that make his show a must-see when in Vegas.

-In his new show Elton will be accompanied by his band, including Davey Johnstone on guitar, Bob Birch on bass, John Mahon on percussion, Nigel Olsson on drums and Kim Bullard on keyboards with a special appearance by percussionist Ray Cooper.
+Elton is accompanied by his band: Davey Johnstone on guitar, Matt Bissonette on bass, John Mahon on percussion, Nigel Olsson on drums and Kim Bullard on keyboards.
+Percussionist Ray Cooper is scheduled to make a special appearance.

 With more than five decades of composing hit songs and performing, Elton continues to be one of the most successful acts on the road today.
 He is one of the top-selling solo artists of all time, with 35 gold and 25 platinum albums, 29 consecutive Top 40 hits and has sold more than 250-million records worldwide.
 Elton holds the record for the biggest selling single of all time, "Candle in the Wind," which sold 37-million copies.
 Since his career began in 1969, he has played almost 3,000 concerts worldwide.
 Elton is a five-time Grammy award-winner.